 Section 185A and Incomplete Areas Not Included.
 "Section 185A" was previously called "Transitional".

-78 FR 58189, effective 10/23/2013, corrected a boundary for the land of the Morongo Band of Mission Indians, located near Banning Pass in Riverside County, identifying it as a separately designated area for the one-hour Ozone standard, independent of the Los Angeles-South Coast Air Basin Area.
+78 FR 58189, effective 10/23/2013, corrected a boundary for the land of the Morongo Band of Mission Indians, located near Banning Pass in Riverside County, identifying it as a separately designated Severe-17 area for the 1-Hour Ozone standard, independent of the Los Angeles-South Coast Air Basin Area.